 - Desire to strengthen leadership skills and be a community changemaker

 PBYF is a partnership with the New York City Council and the Participatory Budgeting Project.
-Funding support has also been provided by Members of the New York City Council, Brooklyn Community Foundation, Ford Foundation, and Staten Island Foundation.
+Funding support has also been provided by Members of the New York City Council, Brooklyn Community Foundation, Ford Foundation, The Staten Island Foundation and the National Grid Foundation.